jduquennoy/Log4swift/README.md

 * dynamically configurable by code
 * configurable by file
 * capable of printing colorized logs both in Xcode (with the XcodeColors plugin installed) and in an XTerm-color

-### Not yet achieved goals
-* synchronous by default, but with the ability to request asynchronous behavior
+* logs synchronously by default, but can log asynchronously on request.
+Async behavior can be configured per logger.
-* should be useable on linux once Apple releases Swift for that OS

 Another goal, that I think we all share, is to have readable and tested code.